 Teams representing states, tribes, territories, local governments, and/or community agencies and organizations that wish to improve outcomes for youth, families, staff and communities; seek to enhance multi-system processes; and are committed to and/or have a history of cross-system collaboration are encouraged to apply.
-This technical assistance program is designed to help jurisdictions develop or enhance their formal infrastructure for cross-system collaboration.
+This training and technical assistance program is designed to help jurisdictions develop or enhance their formal infrastructure for cross-system collaboration.
 Therefore, the MSC-TTA program will benefit jurisdictions that are:

 - Demonstrating a commitment to implementing cross-system reforms and operational improvements (i.e., formal collaboration between juvenile justice, child welfare, the courts, school systems, behavioral health, and other partners in serving multi-system youth);